-- It runs on a dedicated server to guarantee uptime and performance.
+- It runs on a local data residency to guarantee uptime and performance.

 - It ensures your data is secure.
-(JotForm is encrypted with 256-bit SSL and is PCI DSS Level I and HIPAA compliant.)
+(Jotform is encrypted with 256-bit SSL and is PCI DSS Level I and HIPAA-friendly forms.)

 - CRM.
 Integrations with CRM systems, such as Salesforce, Zoho, and HubSpot, enable sales teams to gather information from leads through forms and automatically populate that lead’s record.